 This visual piece contrasts how the virtual world presents an idyllic, simulated concept of exercise opposed to the natural, physical exertion we should be encouraged to experience in the real world; each portrait represents an opposing binary ideology.

 With initial inspiration from Mona Brooks’ creative work on female athletes and Catherine Balet’s exploration into the dominance of media screens in our everyday lives, this project investigates more than just a game.
 The photographs symbolise an increasing reliance on technology and its substitution for real experiences.
-In today’s society, we should recognise and
+In today’s society, we should recognise and celebrate the reality of true female athleticism.

 Words and pictures - Kathryn Beadle © 2010